pulumi/docs/content/blog/how-to-build-globally-distributed-applications-with-azure-cosmos-db-and-pulumi/index.md

 ---
+title: How To Build Globally Distributed Apps with Azure Cosmos DB
-title: "How To Build Globally Distributed Applications with Azure Cosmos DB and Pulumi"
+h1: "How To Build Globally Distributed Applications with Azure Cosmos DB and Pulumi"
 authors: ["mikhail-shilkov"]
 tags: ["Azure"]
 meta_image: "meta.png"